-“Where are my YouTube Videos?” #UXFAIL
+“Where are my YouTube videos?” #UXFAIL

 If you’ve ever uploaded a video on YouTube, you may have found it difficult to find that video in your YouTube account later on after you’ve uploaded it.
 We can tell this is not a unique ‘user issue’ because if you Google “Where are my YouTube Videos?”, you will see step-by-step instructions and even video tutorials (shown below) on how to find the videos you uploaded to your YouTube account.
 To be clear, we’re not talking about trying to find your videos as if you were someone searching on YouTube that may be looking for a video like yours.
 We’re talking about finding a video in your YouTube account after you’ve uploaded it so that you can edit it or delete it or whatever.